hannes/tpchr/README.md

-This repository holds the data generation and query generation utilities for the TPC-H analytics benchmark for DBMSes:
+This repository holds the data generation and query generation utilities (`dbgen` and `qgen`) for the TPC-H analytics benchmark for DBMSes

-* The generation utility `dbgen` produces schema data in several flat table files, in a simple textual format, which can then be loaded into a DBMS for running the benchmark; it can theoretically skip this and load data directly into a DBMS, but that may not work so well.
-* The query generation utility `qgen` produces query files which may be sent to a DBMS to actually carry out the benchmark.

 | Table of contents|
 |:----------------|